VanillaViking/EPM-Project-Research-Narrative/assignment2.typ

 // when to use which methodology
 //importance of demand

 SpaceX's falcon 1 project demonstrates the importance of selecting a development methodology that suits the project as well as the team.
 Due to their decision to use a more agile approach, they were able to develop falcon 1 at an accelarated pace which was instrumental to success.
+The project also shows the importance of having or establishing high demand for the product.

 = Project D: